Blog

 Custom Attributes in Entra ID -- Resource Types

 This article is the third in a series about Custom Attributes in Entra ID and will discuss the Resource Types that each of these approaches can use.
-Names and aliases Naming Conventions Resource Types Data Types Lifecycle Limitations Use Cases Decision Tree Resource Types Extension attributes Directory Extensions Schema Extensions Open Extensions Custom Security Attributes servicePrincipal N N N N Y user Y Y Y Y Y device Y Y Y Y N group N Y Y Y N administrative unit N Y Y N N application N Y N N N organization N Y Y Y N contact N N Y Y N event N N Y Y N message N N Y Y N post N N Y Y N todoTask N N N Y N todoTaskList N N N Y N The most startling thing this table reveals, is that the only way to extend Service Principals (aka Enterprise Applications – this also includes Managed Identities) is with Custom Security Attributes.
+Names and aliases Naming Conventions Resource Types Data Types Lifecycle Limitations Use Cases Decision Tree Resource Types Extension attributes Directory Extensions Schema Extensions Open Extensions Custom Security Attributes servicePrincipal N N N N Y user Y Y Y Y Y device Y Y Y Y N group N Y Y Y N administrative unit N Y Y N N application N Y N N N organization N Y Y Y N contact N N Y Y N event N N Y Y N message N N Y Y N post N N Y Y N todoTask N N N Y N todoTaskList N N N Y N Right away it should be noted that contact resources are personal contacts not the Organization contacts (orgContact) that are maintained by the org’s admins.

 Continue reading